Western Australian Boat Launching Sites - Information

 - Exmouth Sea Rescue is manned on the weekends and monitored during the week.

-Just after launch, effectively what the ramp looks like.
+Just after launch, what the old ramp looked like.

 Dreamweaver's picture